What is Data Collection? What You Need to Know

 What is Data Collection?

-Data collection is the process of gathering and analyzing accurate information through different sources methods to answer research questions and understand existing probabilities.
+Data collection is the process of gathering and analyzing accurate information through different sources and methods to answer research questions and understand existing probabilities.
 The data collected can be in text, numbers, images, or any other type of format.
 It is then processed and organized to make it useful for decision-making.
 By understanding and analyzing data, businesses can make more informed decisions, improve their operations, and understand their customers better.

 Key Steps in Data Collection Process